sutd-visual-computing-group/dag-gans/README.md

 # Data Augmentation optimized for GAN (DAG)

-We provide the DAG modules in pytorch and tensorflow, which can be easily integrated into any GAN models to improve the performance, especially in the case of limited data.
-We provide the best augmentation techniques (fliprot + cropping) as discused in our paper.
-However, our DAG is not limited to these augmentation, the more augmentation to be used, the better improvements DAG gets.
+- We provide the DAG modules in pytorch and tensorflow, which can be easily integrated into any GAN models to improve the performance, especially in the case of limited data.
+We only illustrate the best augmentation techniques (rotation + cropping and fliprot + cropping) as discused in our paper.
+However, our DAG is not limited to these augmentations, the more augmentation to be used, the better improvements DAG enhances the GAN models.
+However, there is a trade off with computation when adding more augmentation.
+It is also easy to design your own augmentations with the modules.

-However, it is also important to note that our DAG is not limited to these augmentations.
-Our model works well with any data augmentation techniques, either invertible (rotation, flipping) or non-invertible (translation, cropping, cutout, ...).
-Furthermore, the more augmentations to be used, the better performance DAG improves GAN models (However, there is a trade off with computation).
-It is also easy for users to define their own augmentations with the module.
+- It is also important to note that our model works well with any data augmentation techniques, either invertible (rotation, flipping) or non-invertible (translation, cropping, cutout, ...) and if the augmentation is invertible, the convergence is theoretically guaranteed.

-We also provide some implementations to improve BigGAN, StyleGAN backbones to compare concurrent works on Data-efficient GAN.
+- We also provide some implementations to improve BigGAN, StyleGAN backbones to compare concurrent works on Data-efficient GAN.

 ## How to use